diku-dk/ap-e2024-pub/README.md

 narrow focus.
 You do not need to read a thick book, unless you want to.

+If you have taken the course previously, see [these notes on translating Erlang concepts to Haskell](erlang.md).

 ## Textbooks

 We do not mandate a specific textbooks for learning Haskell, but we do